-Students have shared with us, that family and friends can be a great support during this time, which in most cases means somewhat a financial drought as it is nearly impossible to hold down a paid job while doing a full-time placement.
+Family and friends can be a great support during this time, which in most cases can be financial drought as it is nearly impossible to hold down a paid job while completing a full-time placement.

-Some students shared that they accumulated their paid annual leave for undertaking placement, others negotiated unpaid leave with their employers.
+Some students accumulate their paid annual leave for undertaking placement, others negotiate unpaid leave with their employers.

 Students with extensive work experience in the social welfare field may have this work experience recognised as prior learning.
 Full Credit for a Field Education subject in Social Work is only possible for the first placement.